 Retailers engage their customers with rewards programs and points meanwhile non-for profits engage their donor bases with social media.
 It’s true.
 Those who are engaged tend to spend more and they spend more often.
-There you have it, two examples of engagement that deliver on the title of this post.

 We didn’t actually make any of the above up.
 A few months ago a little company by the name of Gallup conducted a massive survey of over 25 million employees titled “The State of The American Workplace” and the results are just jaw dropping.

 The answer isn’t simple or short, but there is a solution.
-If we want long lasting results we have to actively engage our employees in a way that is personalized and custom fits their needs and expectations while lining up with factors like their age, tenure and engagement preferences.
+If we want long-lasting results we have to actively engage our employees in a way that is personalized and custom fits their needs and expectations, while lining up with factors like their age, tenure and engagement preferences.
 People should be able to choose how they engage with their work, rather than have “forced fun” that many organizations try to employ in a last ditch effort to engage their teams.

 Last week, Ben Paynter of Fast Company profiled Capital Blue Cross, whose team members have been using Axonify for just a couple of months and with incredible results.
 I encourage you to take a look at the article and see the direct link between employee training, engagement and measurable results that raise bottom lines.